JeromeMaquoi/sentinel-notebook/README.md

 }
 ```

-This last method, `beginToCompile`, comes from the JDT compiler.
-As it handles compilation, we classified its role as **lifecycle manager**.

 Following the analysis of the stack trace, we identified 2 builders, 1 finder and 1 lifecycle manager for CT13, as detailed in Table IV of the paper.
+Each stack trace discussed in the paper is analyzed through the same process.